-COURSE OUTLINE - ECE 4550/6550 Fundamentals of Robot Manipulators Summer II 2020 - Online Course I.D.
+COURSE OUTLINE - ECE 4550/6550 Fundamentals of Robot Manipulators Summer II 2024- Online Course I.D.
 Walker Email ianw@ces.clemson.edu

 Time: M-F (online) Text: Robot Modeling and Control, M. Spong, S. Hutchinson, and M. Vidyasagar, Wiley (required) Office Hours: Email will be the primary mode of contact.
+Technical questions should be

-Technical questions should be communicated by email or Skype/Hangout.
-Skype/Hangout conversation appointments must be scheduled in advance by email.
-TA: Michael Wooten TA office: EIB 313, email: mbwoote@clemson.edu
+Office Hours: Email will be the primary mode of contact.
+Technical questions should be communicated by email, and conversation appointments must be scheduled in advance by email.

 Prerequisites: MATH 2080 and PHYS 1220 (each with a C or better) and senior standing, or consent of instructor.
-NOTE: enrollment is restricted to students residing, during the time of the course, within the United States, and students MUST take the midterm exam and final exam from 12:00-2:30pm Eastern US time on Friday 7/10, and from 11:30am-2:00pm Eastern US time on Monday 8/3, respectively.
+NOTE: enrollment is restricted to students residing, during the time of the course, within the United States, and students MUST take the midterm exam and final exam from 12:00-2:30pm Eastern US time on Friday 7/12, and from 12:00-2:30pm Eastern US time on Friday 8/2, respectively.